Best Rooftop Bars in London

 The Rooftop at The Standard, King’s Cross

-You know you’re in for a good time when you’re at The Standard, whether you’re sipping expertly crafted cocktails at their newly opened 10th floor spot, Sweeties, or sinking spicy Margaritas as you admire the view from their rooftop, which is set to reopen for spring on 7 April.
+You know you’re in for a good time when you’re at The Standard, whether you’re sipping expertly crafted cocktails at their 10th floor spot, Sweeties, or sinking spicy Margaritas as you admire the view from their rooftop, which has just reopened for spring.

 Covered in cheery green AstroTurf and offering stellar vistas over the neighbouring King’s Cross skyline (the spires of St Pancras Station look particularly spectacular from this viewpoint), this is one of the most popular places in London to come and watch the sunset.
-New for this season they’re launching their cherry red taco truck, Decimiño, which will be serving up Mexican-Spanish snacks and nachos as you’ve never seen them before.
+New for this season they’re launching an East-Asian inspired menu, with playful dishes grounded in the flavours of Taiwanese street food.

 10 Argyle Street, King’s Cross, London, WC1H 8EG

-The rooftop restaurant and bar at boutique eco hotel Treehouse London boasts some of the finest views in the capital.
-Filled with hanging foliage and featuring floor-to-ceiling windows taking in the city’s skyline, the food at Madera is an elevated take on Mexican cuisine, so you can expect dishes like tequila prawn flatbread, halibut ceviche and shrimp tacos.
+The rooftop bar and wraparound terrace at boutique eco hotel Treehouse London boasts some of the finest views in the capital.
+Filled with hanging foliage and featuring floor-to-ceiling windows taking in 360-degree views of the city’s skyline, this is the spot to while away a sun-drenched afternoon and linger after sunset, when the bar really comes alive and DJs spin the decks from their very own treehouse ‘fort’.

 14-15 Langham Place, Marylebone, London, W1B 2QS